 Is Starting a Cleaning Business a Wise Investment?

 As long as there are people who can't or won't clean their homes, there will always be a need for residential cleaning services.
-Recent research shows that the residential cleaning industry will continue to grow over the next few years, so there are plenty of opportunities available for startups and franchises alike.
+Recent research (look for "Cleaning Industry Analysis - Cost & Trends") shows that the residential cleaning industry will continue to grow over the next few years, so there are plenty of opportunities available for startups and franchises alike.
 If you're a savvy entrepreneur, you know how much money you need to open a cleaning business is just part of the equation.
 You also need to know what to expect from a profit standpoint, how long it will take to generate meaningful revenue and other factors.

 While the cleaning business cost is an important factor, what you really need to know is whether or not starting a cleaning business is a wise investment.
 You can start a cleaning business with very little capital if you're willing to start small and have the financial resources to sustain you and your family until you become established.
 Cleaning Business Today will tell you that you can start a cleaning business with less than $500.
 While that may be true, starting on such a small scale can create challenges that will make your endeavor more of a job than an investment.